 Today’s sales teams are spread out around the world based on the territories they cover.
 They cross countries and time zones with team members rarely in the same location.
 Sales team management may be an art, but to effective manage remote sales teams require a balance of art and science.

-The Art of Sales Management
+The Art of Sales Team Management

 Encyclopedias have been written on how to manage sales teams effectively.
-Much like the art of sales, sales management requires a strong understanding of relationships, expectations, and motivations.
+Much like the art of sales, managing a sales team requires a strong understanding of relationships, expectations, and motivations.
 The job of the sales executive is to encourage top-level performance by setting the bar high and making your team realize that the goals set are attainable.
 You provide the sales operation and administrative support needed to succeed and close more business.
 You understand the importance of regular and open communications.
 However, maintaining the right culture, organization, and communication is even more challenging when team members work remote.

 The Science of Remote Team Management